Amphisbaenia: Taxonomy

 Taxonomic classification of amphisbaenians was traditionally based on morphological characters, such as the number of preanal pores, body annuli, tail annuli, and skull shape.
 Such characters are vulnerable to convergent evolution; in particular, the loss of the forelimbs and the evolution of specialized shovel-headed and keel-headed morphs appear to have occurred multiple times in the history of the group.
 Classifications based on mitochondrial DNA sequences and nuclear DNA sequences better reflect their true evolutionary history, and are now being used to distinguish genera of amphisbaenians.

 The most ancient branch of the tree is the Rhineuridae.
 The remaining five families form a group to the exclusion of rhineurids.
 Bipedidae, Blanidae, and Cadeidae represent the most ancient divergences within this grouping, with Trogonophidae and Amphisbaenidae diverging more recently.
 South American amphisbaenids apparently are derived from African amphisbaenids that rafted across the Atlantic in the Eocene, about 40 million years ago.
 Cuban cadeids may be similarly derived from blanids that rafted across from northwestern Africa or southwestern Europe in a similar time frame.

-Amphisbaenia has usually been considered a suborder of squamates, but more recent studies indicate that it is part of the lizard clade Lacertoidea, ranked only as a superfamily, so it is now commonly described as an unranked clade.
+Historically considered to be lizards, some studies have suggested that they should be considered separate from lizards, though many modern studies consider them to be true lizards, as they are closely related to other lizards of the clade Lacertoidea.

 Families

-Six families of amphisbaenians are currently recognised:
+Six extant families of amphisbaenians are currently recognised: